Bermuda premier says UK territories won't sign tax deal before G8

 A deal could give Cameron a coup against tax campaigners who question Britain’s commitment to the issue, given the prominent role played by UK territories in facilitating tax evasion, avoidance and the hiding of stolen assets.

-Bermudan Premier Craig Cannonier said the territories were ready to agree that wider sharing of information with international tax authorities was required but Cameron’s aim of having them all commit to signing the convention was unlikely to be achieved.
+Bermudan Premier Craig Cannonier said the Territories were ready to agree that wider sharing of information with international tax authorities was required but Cameron’s aim of having the territories all commit to signing the convention was unlikely.

 “My understanding is that we are not here to sign something, but simply to agree that everyone needs to get on par,” he told Reuters in a telephone interview on Wednesday.